bpollner/uniset/README.md

 color
 ```

-Use the auto-update function within your code (ideally immediately at the beginning of a function) when you want to automatically source all the values from the local 'dogPack_settings.R' file into the environment '.doe':
+Use the auto-update function within the code in the target package (ideally immediately at the beginning of a function) when you want to automatically source all the values from the local 'dogPack_settings.R' file into the environment '.doe':

 ```
 dogPack_demo_autoUpS()